Installer Directory

 • Your combined gross household income can’t exceed £31,000 a year unless you live in a pre-approved postcode.

 Whether you opt for an air-to-air or an air-to-water heat pump is up to you.
-Much depends on your need, and both have their benefits.
+Much depends on your needs, and both have their benefits.
 An air-to-air system, for example, can provide both heating and cooling while only an air-to-water heat pump can provide hot water for space heating and domestic hot water for your showers and hot taps.

 You may find our guide to getting heat pump quotes useful at this point.